-- □ Is the ZOE-M8 GNSS SiPs placed according to the recommendation in section 2.12.3? - □ Is the grounding concept optimal? - Are all the GND pins well connected with GND? - Has the 50 Ohm line from antenna to SiP (micro strip / coplanar waveguide) been kept as short as possible? - Assure low serial resistance in VCC power supply line (choose a line width > 400 um). - Assure all VCC pins are well connected with power supply line. - □ Keep power supply line as short as possible. - □ If DC/DC is used on ZOE-M8Q, endsure the incuctor and capacitor are connected close to ZOE-M8Q V_CORE and V_DCDC_OUT pins and the capacitor has good GND connection. - Design a GND guard ring around the optional RTC crystal lines and GND below the RTC circuit. - □ Add a ground plane underneath the GNSS SiP to reduce interference.
+- □ Is the ZOE-M8 GNSS SiP placed according to the recommendation in section 2.12.3? - $\Box$ Is the grounding concept optimal? - □ Are all the GND pins well connected with GND? - □ Has the 50 Ohm line from the antenna to the SiP (micro strip / coplanar waveguide) been kept as short as possible? - $\Box$ Assure low serial resistance in VCC power supply line (choose a line width > 400 $\mu$ m). - □ Assure all VCC pins are well connected with the power supply line. - $\hfill\square$ Keep the power supply line as short as possible. - □ If DC/DC is used on the ZOE-M8Q, ensure the inductor and capacitor are connected close to the ZOE-M8Q V\CORE and V\DCDC\OUT pins and the capacitor has a good GND connection. - Design a GND guard ring around the optional RTC crystal lines and GND below the RTC circuit. - □ Add a ground plane underneath the GNSS SiP to reduce interference.
 This is especially important for the RF input line. - □ For improved shielding, add as many vias as possible around the micro strip/coplanar waveguide, around the serial communication lines, underneath the GNSS SiP, etc.